Every complete atomic Boolean algebra is the ideal lattice of a cBCK-algebra: Introduction

 The class of BCK-algebras was introduced in 1966 by Imai and Is\'{e}ki \cite{II66} as the algebraic semantics for a non-classical logic having only implication.
 While this class of algebras is not a variety \cite{wronski83}, many subclasses are; for example, the subclass of commutative BCK-algebras forms a variety.

 As with any algebra of logic, the ideal theory plays an important role in their study.
-For a commutative BCK-algebra $\A$, it is known that $\con(\A)\cong\id(\A)$ \cite{yutani77}, where $\id(\A)$ is the lattice of ideals.
-It is also known that $\id(\A)$ is a distributive lattice for any BCK-algebra $\A$ \cite{palasinski81(2)}.
+The ideals of a commutative BCK-algebra correspond to its congruence relations: for a commutative BCK-algebra $\A$, there is a lattice isomorphism $\con(\A)\cong\id(\A)$, where $\con(\A)$ is the lattice of congruences on $\A$ and $\id(\A)$ is the lattice of ideals of $\A$ \cite{yutani77}.
+Because of this, all results regarding ideals of commutative BCK-algebras could equivalently be stated about congruences; we will use the language of ideals.

-In \cite{evans20(2)}, the author proved that each of the following five types of distributive lattice is the congruence lattice of a commutative BCK-algebra: \begin{enumerate} \item any finite chain, \item any countably infinite chain isomorphic to $\bb{Z}_{\leq 0}\cup\{-\infty\}$, \item any finite subdirectly irreducible distributive p-algebra, \item any finite Boolean algebra, \item any distributive lattice $\D$ such that $\text{MI}(\D)\cong T^\partial$, as posets, for some finite rooted tree $T$, where $T^\partial$ is the order dual of $T$. \end{enumerate} Additionally, any finite product of lattices where each factor lies in one of the above classes is the congruence lattice of a commutative BCK-algebra.
-For example, every divisor lattice is the congruence lattice of a commutative BCK-algebra since it is a finite product of finite chains.
-We note also that $\con(\A)$ is Boolean for any finite cBCK-algebra $\A$ \cite{rt80}.
+For any BCK-algebra $\A$, commutative or not, the lattice $\id(\A)$ is distributive \cite{palasinski81(2)}.
+In \cite{evans22}, the author proved that each of the following five types of distributive lattice is the ideal lattice of a commutative BCK-algebra: \begin{enumerate} \item any finite chain, \item any countably infinite chain isomorphic to $\bb{Z}_{\leq 0}\cup\{-\infty\}$, \item any finite subdirectly irreducible distributive p-algebra, \item any finite Boolean algebra, \item any distributive lattice $\D$ whose poset of meet-irreducibles is poset-isomorphic to the order dual $T^\partial$ of some finite rooted tree $T$. \end{enumerate} Additionally, any finite product of lattices where each factor lies in one of the above classes is the ideal lattice of a commutative BCK-algebra.
+For example, every divisor lattice is the ideal lattice of a commutative BCK-algebra since it is a finite product of finite chains.
+We note also that $\id(\A)$ is Boolean for any finite cBCK-algebra $\A$ \cite{rt80}.

-The purpose of this paper is to extend (4) above by showing that every complete atomic Boolean algebra is the congruence lattice of a commutative BCK-algebra.
-The next several paragraphs provide the necessary definitions and background material.
-In Section \ref{2}, we define an algebra denoted $\mc{FS}$, characterize its ideals and prime ideals, and prove the main theorem of the paper.
-In the closing paragraphs, we present an application of the main theorem: any discrete topological space is the spectrum of a commutative BCK-algebra.
+Here we extend (4) above by showing that every complete atomic Boolean algebra is the ideal lattice of a commutative BCK-algebra.
+We present two proofs of this fact.
+The first proof is presented in Section \ref{2}; it is straightforward but perhaps ad hoc, so we situate this result within a broader context in Section \ref{3}.
+We define an infinite family of algebras we believe to be of interest in its own right, and which contains the algebra used in the first proof.
+Some time is spent analyzing the ideals of these algebras, and from this analysis a second proof of the main theorem is derived.
+In the final section, we present an application of the main theorem: any discrete topological space is the spectrum of a commutative BCK-algebra.